Welcome to Middle School

 Physical Education and Health 8

 The ASM Physical Education/Health program is designed to equip its students with the skills and knowledge necessary for achieving and maintaining healthy, productive lifestyles.
 Classes will focus on important life skills students need to learn and practice for the rest of their lives.
 The program promotes physical, mental, and social wellness.
 Physical Education classes will provide opportunities for the students to participate in team, dual, and individual learning experiences.
-Specific seasons are designed for each grade level in order to provide a complete Middle School program.
+Specific seasons are designed for each grade level to provide a complete Middle School program.
 These seasons are scheduled on a rotating basis with fitness development, personal, social, and responsibility levels (PSR) being central areas of focus.
 Assessments include PSR, development of fitness, performance, and understanding concepts.
 Health education is incorporated throughout the year as part of the physical education program.
 The program is designed to facilitate the development of skills, attitudes, and behaviors that lean towards healthy lifestyles and to prepare students to cope with our complex and constantly changing world.

 Primary Resources: None